GlauberBalsani/GlauberBalsani/README.md

 ### Hi there 👋

-I'm Glauber Balsani, an intern at Vivo, a back-end Java developer, and an enthusiast of history, philosophy, games, and astronomy.
+I'm Glauber Balsani a back-end Java and C# developer, and an enthusiast of history, philosophy, games, and astronomy.

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/glauber-balsani-b2800241/)